GoogleCloudPlatform/mlops-on-gcp/skew_detection/drift_monitor/job_scheduler/README.md

 The `dms schedule` command allows you to schedule a Log Analyzer job to be executed in the future. [**Cloud Tasks**](https://cloud.google.com/tasks) is used to manage scheduling and execution of the job.
 Before using the `dms schedule` command you need to set up a **Cloud Tasks** queue and a service account to be used to invoke the Dataflow Flex Templates service.

 ### Creating a Cloud Tasks queue

+You can used [Google Cloud Console](https://console.cloud.google.com) or the `gcloud tasks queues create` command to create a queue for dispatching Log Analyzer jobs.

 ### Creating a Cloud Tasks service account
 ### Scheduling a Log Analyzer job